realworldocaml/book/en/imperative-programming.md

 function provided by the OCaml runtime that can be applied to values of any type.
 Thus, its own type is polymorphic: `'a -> int`.

-While `Hashtbl.hash` can be used with any type, it won't necessarily succeed for all values.  `Hashtbl.hash` will throw an exception if it encounters a value it can't handle, like a function or a value from a C libraries that lives outside the OCaml heap.

 The other functions defined above are fairly straightforward:

 - `create` creates an empty dictionary.